 In colder climates, the engine oil should be changed often.
-If motorcycle is used frequently for short trips, less than 24 km (15 mi), in ambient temperatures below 16 °C (60 °F), oil change intervals should be reduced to 2,400 km (1500 mi).
+If motorcycle is used frequently for short trips, less than 15 miles (24 kilometers), in ambient temperatures below 60° F (16° C), oil change intervals should be reduced to 1500 miles (2400 kilometers).
 Motorcycles used only for short runs must have a thorough tank flush-out before new oil is put in.
-The tank flush-out should be performed by an authorized dealer or qualified technician.
+The tank flushout should be performed by an authorized dealer or qualified technician.